 - Sam Cary Bar Association

-- Member of Sisterhood of Philanthropists Impacting Needs (S.P.I.N.)
+- Sisterhood of Philanthropists Impacting Needs (S.P.I.N.), Founding Member

-- Board Member for High Point Academy Charter School
+- High Point Academy Charter School, Board Member

 - Colorado Lawyers Committee, Education Task Force